Contacts

 Derek Fitzgerald joined the Contacts when the Yes Men folded, playing keyboards, vibes and also contributing to vocals.
 Paul Gitmans left soon after Derek joined, to pursue a business opportunity in Auckland.

-The Contacts were resident at the Top Hat ballroom for ten years, from 1960 to 1970.
+The Contacts were resident at the Top Hat ballroom for eight years, from 1960 to 1967 inclusive.
 They shared this venue with the very popular Ernie Rouse Trad Jazz Band.
-During those ten years, they backed just about every major New Zealand artist or duo, that came into the music scene.
+During those eight years, they backed just about every major New Zealand artist or duo, that came into the music scene.
 The Contacts also played at the Napier youth club dance on Sundays at the MacLean Park stadium, which was attended by thousands of kids and parents.

 As a side note, one of the various artist CD's I mentioned earlier states that Raice McLeod was also a member of the Contacts before joining up with Quincy Conserve.
 As does John Dix in "Stranded In Paradise".
 I have been assured by Raice himself that this information is incorrect.
 He was never a member of the Contacts.